dndplayer/dnd-player/DEV.md

 - Could it run on something like Firebase, so that the effort of synching clients and saving data is offloaded to a third party?
   - Cost?
   - Would this actually provide the functionality we need I.E. would we still need some kind of WebSocket server to handle the real-time bits I.E. Whiteboarding / Chat or does Firebase provide this feature.
+- If we support image uploading to display on whiteboard / maps how is this policed ?
+  - If the images are actually uploaded and stored somewhere then we not only need to provide that storage but also presumably need to somehow prevent mis-use.
+  - If images that are used are just stored in local storage and treat the DM's machine as the primary store.
+The downside of this is the same as the above point, where the DM's machine (which should be considered volative) is now critical and could quite easily loose important data.

 ### Data